 A second challenge is harder: Is your content helpful to users whose goals differ from those of the main task you wrote for?

-We're currently testing how people read weblogs and other alternative Web genres, in preparation for our upcoming seminar, Writing for the Web 2.
+We're currently testing how people read weblogs and other alternative Web genres, in preparation for our seminar on Writing Compelling Digital Copy.
 Our study illuminates the usability problems created when readers and writers approach the same content with conflicting tasks in mind.

 One test user was reading the corporate blog for Whole Foods (a big chain of grocery stores) and became interested in a posting about the recent health scare involving peanut butter.